LailaSabar/Starbucks-Capstone-Challenge/README.md

 ## Project Components<a name="components"></a>

 The problem that I chose to solve was to build a model that predicts whether a customer will respond to an offer or not.
 Here are the main steps that I followed through the analysis :

 1- Exploring and cleaning the given data sets.
 2- Combinig data sets to get a final clean data containing relevant features.
 3- Split data into training and test data sets / Scaling features.
 4- Select the appropriate performance matrix.
-5- Train the classifier and choosing the best estimator using GridSearch 6- Calculate features importance given by the best estimator.
+5- Train the classifier and choosing the best estimator using GridSearch.
+6- Calculate features importance given by the best estimator.
 7- Compute performance of the model using test data, and plot a confusion matrix.

 ## Installation<a name="installation"></a>